08 Feb Wedding Guest Speech Guide(Last Updated On: 30/06/2018)

 If you have a family member who is unable to physically attend.
 This could be for medical reasons, they live overseas or anything else.
 If enough time is allowed then you can have them record a speech and play it on the night.
 This can be done as a video file or as a YouTube Link.
 Unless you know you have internet access a video file is always best to have on hand just in case.
 You can even live stream a speech (Even in 360 as a live steam for your wedding) but again ONLY if you have internet access and the ability to project it via a live stream.
 You may need to speak to the venue or person in charge of the equipment on the night.

 A good example above is we said 2 minutes to speak as some couple speak for hours.
 A small buffer of 30 seconds is acceptable if they are wrapping up their point of the story but not if they are waffling non stop.
+Let the wedding guests know that there is a time limit.
+This way there is no excuse and will prevent guests making a 2 hour speech.

 Obvious Time Limit Signals

 Whether it be a noise like a beep, someone saying “2 minutes” or a flash of light on a projector there needs to be a clear indicator otherwise people may go over without realising.
+You cam also have the MC advice if the speaker is going over time in a subtle yet obvious way.

-Reign In On The Topic
+Reign In On The Topics Guests Can Speak About

 In-house Jokes To A Minimum

 This is something we mentioned in our Wedding Speech Handy Hints guide but there is a high chance you may not know one half of the room.
 If there is a family joke then if possible explain it or not say them so that one side done not feel left out OR half the room being quite while the other half laughs.
+Also if you are a friend of either the bride or the groom then chances are that not really anyone knows you and no one will get your jokes except for the bride or groom.

 Check out the below wedding guest speech as an example to use along side the guide.